EirikTengesdal/MapDrawingScriptforR/README.md

 * Wickham, Hadley.
 2016. *ggplot2: Elegant Graphics for Data Analysis* [Software, version 3.4.0].
 Springer-Verlag New York. https://ggplot2.tidyverse.org

 ## History
+**Version 2.1.1** (2023.01.16): Updated to include the new NALS Norway map in the GitHub repository and README file.

 **Version 2.1.0** (2023.01.16): Recast Norway county data point locations as counties instead of as labeled points.
 Added code to support this.
 Updated other repository information, including references.

 **Version 2.0.1** (2022.12.23): Removed Fosen from the CSV and thus from the map.
 Removed nudge_x and nudge_y arguments for Fosen in Norway plot.
 Updated citation information and other details.
 Updated "MapDrawingScript_NALS.R", "NWD_NOR_RL_coordinates.csv" and "NALS_Norway.png" in the NALS repository folder.